mkschaller/programming/README.md

-# programming
+# Programming Resources on MCCDGM
-Programming resources page for the Digital Media department at McHenry County College.
+The CIS and Digital Media Department at McHenry County College is creating a programming resources page.
+This website will be linked to on Canvas for students to reference.
+The resources pages will include video references and downloads organized by topic.
+While these videos are not required for students to view, this resource can be used in addition to the textbook.